Sonnet 191

 Now fretted memories of lost love remain.

-And light the darkened trail back to your heart;
+And light that darkened trail back to your heart;

 From your soft warm embrace I’d never stray,

-And we in love reblessed, would never part.
+And we, love-blessed once more, would never part.

-Would but these silent heavens hear my plea,
+Would but these star-strewn heavens hear my plea,

-And shine upon that face I long to see.
+And guide me to that face I long to see.

 © Loubert S Suddaby.
 All Rights Reserved.